I bought Project 24 in 2019 and renewed my membership in 2020.

 A focus on niche sites.
-These days it’s incredibly difficult to get traction with a general blog in a broad niche (recipes, cars, photography, fashion, parenting, etc.) because of all the competition.
+These days it’s incredibly difficult to get traction with a general blog in a broad niche (mom blogs, recipes, cars, photography, fashion, parenting, etc.) because of all the competition.
 Niche sites done right are the way to go.

 Get up and running fast.
 Project 24 encourages you to pick a niche and go.
 Get your content published quickly so SEO can start working for you sooner.
 Go back and do other things later.
 I totally agree.

 Passive income focus.
 Any online business or blog requires time and energy, at least upfront.
 However, there are definitely income streams that are more passive, leaving room for the more valuable resource of TIME.

 Solid content.
 It’s not as slick and fancy as similar products I’ve purchased, but the content is super solid.

 Community involvement.
 There’s a lot of encouragement and support in the community.

 Community transparency.
 Some of the best posts in the community are from members who share exactly how much they’ve made, on what timeline, etc. Screenshots are often attached.
 Very inspirational.

 Always open.
 No need to wait for it to open once or twice a year.
 It’s open year round.